ibm-cloud-docs/schematics/cli-reference.md

 Retrieve all activities for a workspace, including the user ID of the person who initiated the action, the status, and a timestamp.
 {: shortdesc}

 When you create a Terraform execution plan, or apply your Terraform template with {{site.data.keyword.bpshort}}, a {{site.data.keyword.bpshort}} action is automatically created and assigned an action ID.
-You can use the action ID to retrieve the logs of this action from the {{site.data.keyword.bpshort}} console.
-You cannot retrieve the logs by using the {{site.data.keyword.bpshort}} CLI.
+You can use the action ID to retrieve the logs of this action by using the [`ibmcloud terraform logs`](#schematics-logs) command.

 ```
 ibmcloud terraform workspace action --id WORKSPACE_ID [--act-id ACTION_ID] [--json]